AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 These values needs to be inserted in the target table .
 ![[Pasted image 20250513232357.png]]
 These values needs to be deleted from the target table .

+> MERGE statement should always be terminated by a semicolon.